Why You're Not Ovulating & Your Period Is All Over The Map

 Cervical Mucus

-Our cervical mucus is always changing throughout our cycle, as we get closer to ovulation, our body prepares for the possibility of fertilization with cervical mucus that is usually described as “egg white” texture.
-It is sticky and stretchy and is designed to help sperm survive and swim up to your uterus and increase lubrication to make sex more enjoyable.
+Our cervical mucus is always changing throughout our cycle, as we get closer to ovulation, our body prepares for the possibility of fertilization and this causes cervical mucus that is stickier and more of an “egg white” texture.
+It is designed to help sperm survive and also increases lubrication to make sex more enjoyable.

 Increased Sex Drive

 Another sign of ovulation is increased sex drive.
-Estrogen peaks just before ovulation and is associated with increased sexual desire, testosterone also rises during this time which also supports your sex drive.
-It’s your body’s natural way of trying to encourage a pregnancy.
+Estrogen peaks just before ovulation and Testosterone also rises both of which increase sex drive.

 Positive Luteinizing Hormone (LH) Test

-A surge of LH triggers the release of your egg from the follicle, so testing for LH can help predict ovulation because the LH surge occurs about a day before the egg is released.
+A rise in LH triggers the release of an egg from the follicle.
+The LH surge occurs 24-48 hours before the egg is released so testing is recommended during the days leading up to expected ovulation.
 I recommend testing your LH during the 5 days leading up to when you are predicting that you ovulate so generally starting on day 8 or 9 of your cycle until you get the confirmed surge.

 Basal Body Temperature (BBT) Spike

-BBT tracking or charting is a way to monitor daily temperature changes during your cycle.
-Progesterone rises right after ovulation and triggers a slight elevation in your baseline temperature so the chart should look like a spike after ovulation and then staying elevated until your period.
+BBT tracking monitors temperature changes throughout th entire cycle, not just around ovulation.
+Progesterone rises after ovulation and triggers an elevation in temperature so your temperature chart should rise after ovulation and stay elevated until your period.

 Also, a friendly reminder that BBT is not perfect, so many different things can influence your temperature fro day to day like sleep, alcohol, sickness, etc.